Repeating Partial Tidal Encounters of Sun-like Stars Leading to their Complete Disruption: Introduction

-In the standard picture, the star is disrupted on a relatively weakly bound (nearly parabolic) orbit.
-Approximately half of the material removed from the star becomes bound to the SMBH \citep{Rees_1988}, which is distributed into many different orbits, and falls back to the SMBH over a range of times \citep{Evans_TDE_1989,Phinney_1989, 2012ApJ...760..103D, Guillochon_2013}.
+In the standard picture, the star is disrupted on a relatively weakly bound (nearly parabolic) orbit{, as is expected to be the dominant case in the classical scenario where stars are scattered to destructive orbits via two-body relaxation \citep{Stone_2020}}.
+Approximately half of the material removed from the star becomes bound to the SMBH \citep{Rees_1988}, which is distributed into many different orbits and falls back to the SMBH over a range of times \citep{Evans_TDE_1989,Phinney_1989, 2012ApJ...760..103D, Guillochon_2013}.
 The rate that the material returns to the SMBH is characterized by three phases: a rapid rise to peak over a period of days, followed by relatively constant feeding over a period of weeks, and finally a power-law decay that can persist for decades -- these timescales mainly depend on the mass of the SMBH \citep{mockler_weighing_2019}.

+This picture can be dramatically altered if disrupted stars are placed on eccentric orbits (see \citealp{Rossi_2021} for a review). {The term ``eccentric TDE'' usually refers to TDEs on orbits with eccentricities below a critical value $e_\mathrm{crit}$, at which all the stellar debris remains gravitationally bound to the SMBH \citep{Hayasaki_2013}.
+In eccentric TDEs, the evolution of the accretion flow differs drastically from canonical parabolic TDEs.
+The debris falls back more rapidly, with a dramatic enhancement in the peak fallback rate \citep{Dai_TDE_2013, Hayasaki_2013, Hayasaki_2018}.
+The post-peak evolution of fallback rates is more complicated than a smooth $t^{-5/3}$ decline \citep{Park_2020, Cufari_2022a}.
+In contrast, TDEs on marginally eccentric orbits ($e_\mathrm{crit} < e < 1$) are more qualitatively similar to parabolic ones.} Multiple dynamical processes can place stars in such eccentric orbits, including perturbations from massive objects (e.g., another SMBH) near the SMBH \citep{Chen_2011, 2023ApJ...959...18M, Melchor_2024}, the Hills breakup \citep{Hills_1988} of a tight stellar binary encountering an SMBH \citep{Cufari_2022, Lu_2023}, and tidal capture \citep{1992MNRAS.258..715K,1992MNRAS.255..276N,1995MNRAS.275..498D}.